 Q- What is the Account Overview page for?A- Your MIDAS account must be maintained like any other account.
 If your MIDAS account has requirements that must be met, you will not be allowed access to your services.
 There are Notices To let you know if there are any issues with your account.

-Q- What is the Account Settings page for?A- The Account Settings page is used for making changed to your account.
+Q- What is the Account Settings page for?A- The Account Settings page is used for making changes to your account.
 You can locate information about your password, Acceptable Usage Policy, and Security Training.

 Q- What is my PIN/Token?A- Your PIN is your Midas PIN.
 It is a 6-digit PIN that you have set up during the creation of your MIDAS account.
 If you already requested a token and have received it, you can enter it here and shorten the forgotten password retrieval process.
 Typically your token has been sent to you via email.